Email received by J&P Cycles headquarters sales

-Strong Arm sprays is available at some swap meets, but now we can order online.
+USA Fluid the Unlimited Strong Arm is available at some swap meets, but now we can order online.
 We just tried it on frozen king pins on a straight axle and got it apart without lighting the torch.
 If you want to know more about this go to their website."

 Show us your TransAlp modifications!

 Topic: How to make your Switchgear look like new :)